tr?id=&ev=PageView&noscript=

 How does the process of counting votes work in Pennsylvania?

 More than 2.6 million Pennsylvanians voted by mail in 2020.
 The pandemic undoubtedly prompted many to vote by mail rather than in person.
-But given that you don’t need a reason to vote by mail in Pennsylvania, and that you can also cast your mail ballot early at your county election office, many Pennsylvania voters will likely exercise their option to vote by mail ballot again this year.
+But given that you don’t need a reason to vote by mail in Pennsylvania, and that you can also cast your mail ballot early at your county election office, many Pennsylvanians are exercising their option to vote by mail ballot again this year.
+As of Oct.
+24, nearly 1.9 million mail ballots had been requested, with more than 1.1 million of those ballots already returned, according to the Pennsylvania Department of State.

 State law does not permit counties to begin opening these ballots until 7 a.m. on Election Day.
 So, right when county election officials can begin to remove mail ballots from the envelopes and prepare them to be scanned, they have to begin running the more than 9,000 polling places across the state.
 That’s a lot on their plate, all at once.
 And, per the state election code, counties may not even begin to record and publish mail ballot results until after the polls close at 8 p.m. on Election Day.